 A person who is afflicted with HIV will experience four stages.
 These are the following:

-Second Stage - An affected male or female begins showing several symptoms such as sore throat, intense rashes, deteriorating muscles, mouth sores, soreness of the lymph nodes, and fever.
+- Second Stage - An affected male or female begins showing several symptoms such as a sore throat, intense rashes, deteriorating muscles, mouth sores, soreness of the lymph nodes, and fever.

 A few decades back, there was this notion is that only homosexual males can be affected by the virus, and they are the only carriers of the viral strain.
 These are not certainly right.
 Males and females can get HIV and have the virus if they have been in sexual contact with someone that is already infected with the virus.
 Other than that, expectant girls can also transfer the sickness to their babies throughout the time of the pregnancy period.
 Sharing of hypodermics and blood transfusion could also enable the virus to travel from one man or woman to another.